groberts822/ECHO-Display/README.md

 ![image](https://stasis.hackclub-assets.com/images/1772987541316-9lp0tq.png)

+I would like to note, there are holes for heat-press inserts, which I have myself, alongside the proper screws, so unless it comes in the kit for this starter project, I dont need them hence why they aren't separately mentioned in the BOM.

 After basically finishing the whole 3D modelling and such, I worked on the firmware, where although I cannot put here, I provided a snippet of the code below, with the full thing being in the github repo:

 ![image](https://stasis.hackclub-assets.com/images/1772987698248-z54bf8.png)